About San Francisco

 From "How America Can Bike And Grow Rich, The NBG Manifesto"

-San Francisco, the fourteenth largest city in the US at 744,230, represents the seven mile by seven mile (49 square miles) tip of a peninsula.
+San Francisco, the 13th largest city in the US at 825,863, represents the seven mile by seven mile (49 square miles) tip of a peninsula.
 It stands between an enormous bay, 1600 square miles in size, and the Pacific Ocean.
 Despite the fact that the East Coast had been settled for almost 130 years, San Francisco would not become known to Europeans until 1770.
 Oblivious to one another, while the colonists were busy getting the Declaration of Independence signed, only five days before that document became official, on June 29.
-1776, Mission San Francisco de Asis was founded
+1776, Spanish Franciscans who had traveled north from Mexico, founded Mission San Francisco de Asis, their 6th of 21 California Missions.

 Located at what is now 16th and Dolores streets, a little less than three miles up Market Street from the waters of the San Francisco Bay, the mission is also referred to as Mission Dolores.
-It was at this spot that a little lake called Lago de los Dolores once defined the local geography, Even though the lake has long since disappeared, it is for this reason that the name Mission Dolores continues today.
+It was at this spot that a little lake called Lago de los Dolores once defined the local geography, Even though the lake has long since disappeared, the name Mission Dolores continues today.

-Just as the inland waters began to vanish, so did the people.
-In all of California, in the 77 years of Spanish and Mexican control, the native population declined from about 300,000 to 150,000.
-Mission Dolores, where there were considerable problems with disease, was once known as one of the biggest contributors to this problem.
+Just as the religious center's waters began to vanish, so did its people.
+In all of California, until 1848, in the 78 years of Spanish and Mexican control, the native Indian population declined from about 300,000 to 150,000.
+Mission Dolores, where there were considerable problems with disease, was one of the biggest contributors to this nightmare.

-Largely because its weather was not favorable, San Francisco grew slowly.
-So slow that in 1847, it boasted only 459 residents.
+Outside the mission, largely because its weather was not favorable, San Francisco grew slowly.
+So slow that in 1847, the year before it became free of Spain it boasted only 459 residents.
 The 1849 discovery of gold one hundred miles away changed all that.
 By December of that year, its population had swelled to 30,000.
 And it kept growing and growing.

 On April 18, 1906, an earthquake several hundred times more powerful than the atomic bomb that destroyed Hiroshima rocked San Francisco.
 And yet it was the fire that resulted that did most of the damage.
 The inferno that devastated San Francisco was twice the size of the legendary Chicago fire of 1871 and six times the size of the London fire of 1666.
 It burned for four days.